-These are a whopping 4 ounces each, absolutely full of chocolate-y goodness, and will cure any sweet tooth that you might have.
-Jack helped me put these together and we shared a cookie over the course of the day - they are honestly that big and rich.
-When James came home from work, he picked up the bag that had 5 cookies in it and immediately commented on how heavy they were.
-Then he poured a glass of milk and devoured a cookie. ;)
+These are a whopping 4 ounces each, absolutely full of chocolatey goodness, and will cure any sweet tooth that you might have.
+You may even want to share a cookie over the course of the day – they are honestly that big and rich.
+Of course, the right way to wat them – with a glass of milk 😉

-3. Beat in the cocoa powder until combined.
-Add the flour, salt and baking powder to the bowl and mix on low speed just until incorporated.
+- Beat in the cocoa powder until combined.
+Add the flour, salt, and baking powder to the bowl and mix at low speed just until incorporated.
 Beat in chocolate chips.

-4. Divide the dough into 4 ounce portions (or into 12 equal pieces).
+- Divide the dough into 4-ounce portions (or into 12 equal pieces).
 Roll each portion of dough into a ball* and then flatten just slightly into a disc.